raspberrypilearning/pick-your-favourite/en/step_9.md

 title: Add another option
 ---

-If you have more time you might want to add more options to your drop-down for your user to choose from.
+If you have more time, you might want to add more options to your drop-down menu for your user to choose from.

 --- task ---

-Open `default.css` and add new colours for the:
+Open `default.css` and, for your new option, add new colours for:
-+ body
++ The body
-+ slot 1
++ Slot 1
-+ slot 2
++ Slot 2
-+ slot 3
++ Slot 3

-For your new option

 --- /task ---

 --- task ---

-Open `style.css` and create new classes for `<body>`, and each of your content slots.
+Open `style.css` and create new classes for `<body>` and each of your content slots.
 Use your new colours to style the slots.

 --- /task ---